brandur/sorg/content/drafts/postgres-atomicity.md

 For real-world code running at scale, atomicity is a godsend.
-The property states that for a series of operations performed against a database, either every one of them commits together, taking the database from one valid state to another, or they're all rolled back, leaving the database in its current (valid) state.
+The property states that for a series of operations performed against a database, either every one of them commits together, or they're all rolled back.
 There's no in between.

-Changes made by accidental bugs deployed to production are rolled back instead of leaving databases in a permanently invalid state.
-The long tail of dropped connections and other unexpected states resulting from handling millions of requests needs to be observed for the sake of keeping your users happy, but you can rest easy that none of them are going to scramble your production data.
+Changes made by accidental bugs deployed to production are reverted instead of leaving databases in a permanently invalid state.
+You can rest easy knowing that although the long tail of dropped connections and other unexpected states that results from handling millions of requests may cause inconvenience, it won't scramble your production data.

-Since joining a company that uses MongoDB as its primary data store and witnessing first-hand the operational catastrophe inherent to its use, I've taken a keen interest in the subject of atomicity and data correctness.
+Since joining a company that uses MongoDB and witnessing first-hand the operational catastrophe inherent to that equation, I've taken a keen interest in the subject of atomicity and data correctness.
 Most of us are uncomfortably aware of how fallible software is, so how are some databases able to offer such a strong guarantee?

 In particular, I've always appreciated Postgres's implementation, which offers powerful transactional